ann-qb/JSON-Exercise/README.md

 3. Sherlock.json holds name, address, marital status and spouse name of a person.
 4. JaneDoe.json holds name, spouse name and adress of a person.

-##Assignment 2
+## Assignment 2

-Created folder Consumer Fed.
+Created folder ConsumerFed.
-Created json files for dynamic content of index.html of ConsumerFed website.
+Created json files for dynamic content of index.html page of ConsumerFed website.